LeninJimenezTorres/SQL/index.md

    - REPLACE: used to change or replace data available.

    - TRUNCATE: used to delete all data in the current template.

+## DEFINING HOW DATA IS STORED.

+   - CREATE DATABASE: used to create a new void database.

+   - DROP DATABASE: used to delete a whole database.

+   - CREATE TABLE: used to create a new database and its parameters at the same time.

+   - ALTER TABLE: used to change a parameter or restriction in a available table.

+   - DROP TABLE: used to delete a whole table.